metalgearlight/metalgearlight.github.io/content/_index.md

-### Fariqussalam, Software Engineer based in Jakarta, Indonesia
+Hello, welcome to my site.
+My name is Fariq, Software Engineer based in Indonesia.

 <a href="/resume.pdf" target="_blank">Resume</a>